15 On the road and off it.

 ‘Doesn’t this covert war subvert the very basis of democracy where the Congress and public know what’s going on?
 At least from Vietnam the media send out a relatively independent, objective account of what is happening there.’

 ‘You know what the whole problem with the Vietnam War is, Allan?
 It’s too public.
 A secret war is the way to go.
 No reporters, no TV.
+That way it won’t come back on us.
 You black out the war, then we can get on with our job.
 People need to be blindered so they don’t see too much.
 Like with those leather flaps our horses wear.’

 The driver of my last lift had mud flaps.
 This one had flood maps.
 Noticing the compass, maps of all kinds and grid coordinates spread out everywhere in his listening post, I commented.
 ‘This is the frame of reference you must know best’.